 German postcard, no. E 76.
 Photo: Constantin.
 Still from Der Schatz im Silbersee (Harald Reinl, 1962).

-Auschwitz Commander
+Auschwitz commander

-In the 1970s, Götz George turned primarily to stage roles and to television, including many episodes of Krimis like Der Komissar (1970-1973), Derrick (1978), and Der Alte/The Old Fox (1978-1979).
-Hansgünther Heyme signed him in 1972 to the Kölner Schauspielhaus, where George played Martin Luther in Dieter Forte's Martin Luther und Thomas Münzer.
+In the 1970s, Götz George turned primarily to stage roles and to television, including many episodes of Krimis such as Der Komissar (1970-1973), Derrick (1978), and Der Alte/The Old Fox (1978-1979).
+Hansgünther Heyme signed him in 1972 to the Kölner Schauspielhaus, where George played Martin Luther in Dieter Forte's 'Martin Luther und Thomas Münzer'.

 It was not until 1977 that he was cast in a prominent film role again.
-He gave a highly praised performance in Aus einem Deutschen Leben/Death Is My Trade (Theodor Kotulla, 1977) as Franz Lang, a character modeled after Auschwitz commander Rudolf Höss.
+He gave a highly praised performance in Aus einem Deutschen Leben/Death Is My Trade (Theodor Kotulla, 1977) as Franz Lang, a character modelled after Auschwitz commander Rudolf Höss.

-Notable stage appearances were in Troilos and Cressida, and in Endstation Sehnsucht (A Streetcar Named Desire), as Stanley Kowalski.
-His most important stage achievement, in his own opinion, was the lead role in Büchner's Dantons Tod during the Salzburger Festspiele (Salzburg Festival) in 1981.
+Notable stage appearances were in 'Troilus and Cressida', and in 'Endstation Sehnsucht' (A Streetcar Named Desire), as Stanley Kowalski.
+His most important stage achievement, in his own opinion, was the lead role in Georg Büchner's 'Dantons Tod' during the Salzburger Festspiele (Salzburg Festival) in 1981.

 German postcard by ISV, no. C 11.
 Photo: Constantin.
 Publicity still for Unter Geiern/Among Vultures (Alfred Vohrer, 1964) with Stewart Granger.